 Not all intruders use the same method.
 Some of them are more prepared than others.
 Probably the most common way is using a basic tool, such as a hammer or a stone.

-Many burglars use a spark plug that is cheap and small, therefore it is easy to carry with themselves.
+Many burglars use a spark plug that is cheap and small, therefore it is easy to carry with them.
 It helps break a window quickly and relatively quietly.

 More sophisticated criminals always keep an automatic center punch with themselves that allows breaking the glass with a press of a button.
 It is portable and costs only a few bucks and can be bought in many places, such as hardware stores or Amazon.